aamirshah/ng-training/README.md

-> Angular.js is awesome MVC framework from Google.
-The intension of this project is > to help others in understanding the various features of Angular.js
+> Angular.js is an awesome MVC framework from Google.
+The intention of this project is to help others in understanding the various concepts/features of Angular.js

 Contents